shikharmittal04/epspy/docs/otherfuncs.rst

 More functions
 --------------

-Functions of class :class:`eps.eps`
+Functions of class :class:`meps.eps`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The main functionality of the package was already discussed in previous sections.
-Here we will learn about 5 additional useful methods of the class :class:`eps.eps`.
+Here we will learn about 5 additional useful methods of the class :class:`meps.eps`.
 These are

 1. The 2-point angular correlation function (2PACF, :math:`C=C(\chi)`), :func:`acf`

 2. The flux density distribution function (:math:`\mathrm{d}n/\mathrm{d}S`), :func:`dndS`.
-As this function is a method of class :class:`eps.eps`, the choice of the form of :math:`\mathrm{d}n/\mathrm{d}S` will have been set when you initialise your class :class:`eps.eps` object as
+As this function is a method of class :class:`meps.eps`, the choice of the form of :math:`\mathrm{d}n/\mathrm{d}S` will have been set when you initialise your class :class:`meps.eps` object as

 .. code:: python

-   from furpy import eps
+   from epspy import meps

-   obj = eps.eps()
+   obj = meps.eps()

 3. Number of source per pixel ( :math:`n_{\mathrm{ps}}` ), :func:`num_den()`.
 This function has direct correspondence with the form of :math:`\mathrm{d}n/\mathrm{d}S` and the choice of :math:`S_{\mathrm{min}}` and :math:`S_{\mathrm{max}}`.